Lower Back Pain: A Best Practices Approach

 WATCH: 3 Devices To Help Treat Lower Back Pain (2:16)

-Foot orthotics, back braces, and trekking poles can help you achieve your daily activity goals if you find it difficult to move as much as you need to.
+Foot orthotics, back braces, proper footwear, and trekking poles can help you achieve your daily activity goals if you find it difficult to move as much as you need to.

 1. Foot Orthotics